adamtool/webinterface/README.md

   [Symbolic vs. Bounded Synthesis for Petri Games](https://doi.org/10.4204/EPTCS.260.5).
 SYNT@CAV 2017: 23-43

-How To Build and Run:
+How to Build and Run:
 ---------------------
 If you have not cloned the repository with the ```--recursive``` flag, please first use
 ```